jeremymv2/k8s_manifests/kubevirt/README.md

 The Kubevirt and Luigi addons must be enabled.

-In addition, ensure that all PODS are running in the `luigi-system` and `cdi` namespaces.
+In addition, ensure that all pods are running in the `luigi-system` and `cdi` namespaces.
 These can take up to 10 minutes to go into Running state after a fresh cluster install as there are multiple stages.

 ```shell